theLauA/cacraus/README.md

 ##Update Log

 8/2/2016
-This is meant to be a simple static website where information are presented to the viewer in a straight forward fashion (defintion not because my lack of knowledge on CSS).
+This is meant to be a simple static website where information are presented to the viewer in a straight forward fashion (defintely not because of my lack of knowledge on CSS).